 In \cite{MR688412}, \cite{MR1138580} and \cite{MR1996360}, not only elements of $\Pd{1}$ and $\Sd{1}$ were analyzed, but of $\Pd{k}$ and $\Sd{k}$, respectively, for every $k \ge 1$.
-The special case $k=1$ adressed in this manuscript is of interest from a number of perspectives.
+The special case $k=1$ addressed in this manuscript is of interest from a number of perspectives.
 The relevance of the class $\Sd{1}$ for algebraic geometry is explained in more detail in Section~\ref{sec:alg-geo}, where we present two results concerning this topic.
 In particular, our results have been used to classify all $4$-dimensional weighted projective spaces with canonical singularities \rescite{fake2}{Theorem 3.3}.
 Another topic where elements of $\Sd{1}$ are of interest is mixed-integer optimization.
-We explain more about (possible) applications of our results in this area in Section~\ref{sec:opt_appl}.
-Nonetheless, one can of course ask whether our results can be extended to the case $k > 1$.
-First, one can extend the question of simplices with maximal volume by introducing the following family of simplices.
-For $d \ge 2$ and $k \ge 0$, the $d$-dimensional simplex
+We explain more about possible applications of our results in this area in Section~\ref{sec:opt_appl}.
+Nonetheless, one can of course ask whether our results can be extended to the case $k \ge 1$.
+First, one can extend the question about the simplices with maximal volume by considering the following simplices, which were first introduced in \cite{MR651251}.
+For $d \ge 2$ and $k \ge 0$, the $d$-dimensional integral simplex

 contains exactly $k$ interior integral points and has volume $\vol(S^d_k) = \frac{(k+1)}{d!}(s_d - 1)^2$.
-It would be interesting to know whether $S^d_k$ has maximal volume among all elements of $\Sd{k}$ for $k \ge 2$.
-A straightforward generalization of this discussion to the case $k=0$ is not possible, as it is easy to see that there exist integral polytopes without interior integral points and arbitrarily large volume.
+It would be interesting to know whether, analogously to the case $k=1$ discussed in this paper, $S^d_k$ has maximal volume among all elements of $\Sd{k}$ also for general $k \ge 2$.
+A straightforward generalization of this question to the case $k=0$ is not possible, as it is easy to see that there exist integral polytopes without interior integral points and arbitrarily large volume.
 Indeed, there exist integral simplices of dimension $d$ with arbitrarily large volume in the slab $[0,1] \times \R^{d-1}$.
-One can, however, show that there exist only finitely many integral polytopes without interior integral points under certain assumptions of maximality, see \cite{MR2855866}, \cite{MR2832401} and \cite{MR1116368}.
+One can, however, show that there exist only finitely many integral polytopes without interior integral points under certain assumptions of maximality; see \cite{MR2855866}, \cite{MR2832401} and \cite{MR1116368}.
 Again, this is done by bounding the volume.
 The known bounds, however, are far from the largest known examples and hence probably far from the truth.